-- Fiscal Host: The fiscal host for the Region 10 CTIC is the Zumbro Education District. - Maintenance Of Documents: The Region 10 Low Incidence Projects will maintain CTIC documents.
-Examples of documents include Operating Procedures, Work Plan, meeting minutes, fiscal host, membership rosters, meeting sign-in sheets, and other documents as identified. - Website Posting: Minutes, agendas, etc. will be on http://region10projects.org. - Process to change Operating Procedures: - Changes proposed at one meeting will be voted on at the meeting or within two weeks electronically.
-If electronic voting is needed, proper documentation explaining the proposed change will be sent with the request for electronic vote.
+- A. Fiscal Host: The fiscal host for the Region 10 CTIC is the Zumbro Education District. - B. Maintenance Of Documents: The Region 10 Low Incidence Projects will maintain CTIC documents.
+Examples of documents include Operating Procedures, Work Plan, meeting minutes, fiscal host, membership rosters, meeting sign-in sheets, and other documents as identified. - C. Website Posting: Minutes, agendas, etc. will be on http://region10projects.org. - D. Process to change Operating Procedures: - (1) Changes proposed at one meeting will be voted on at the meeting or within two weeks electronically.
+If electronic voting is needed, proper documentation explaining the proposed change will be sent with the request for electronic voting.